-Figure 3.3-8: Exception Management Workflow (Changed from Scheduled on Modality)
+Figure 3.3.4-1: Exception Management Workflow (Changed from Scheduled on Modality)

-The last case in this section describes how the PPS EXCEPTION MANAGEMENT option may be utilized in the Scheduled Workflow Integration Profile.
-This feature is optional for the Acquisition Modality, Department System Scheduler and Image Manager actors.
+The last case in this section describes how the PPS EXCEPTION MANAGEMENT Option may be utilized in the Scheduled Workflow Integration Profile.
+This feature is optional for the Acquisition Modality, Department System Scheduler and Image Manager Actors.

-After the Modality Procedure Step In Progress transaction has been issued, the Operator/Radiologist may realize that the wrong SPS has been selected (incorrect patient or incorrect Requested Procedure/Order for the same patient).
+- After the Modality Procedure Step In Progress transaction has been issued, the Operator/Radiologist may realize that the wrong SPS has been selected (incorrect patient or incorrect Requested Procedure/Order for the same patient).
 In this case some of the acquired images or other evidence objects may already have been stored to the Image Manager/Image Archive (with or without storage commitment confirmed).
-With the PPS EXCEPTION

-MANAGEMENT option of the Scheduled Workflow Integration Profile, the Acquisition Modality Actor notifies the PPS Manager (and in turn the Image Manager and the Department System Scheduler/Order Filler) of the error so that these systems take appropriate action (See Volume 2 - section 4.7.4.1.3.1 and figure 3.3-9 below).

-IHE does not define how the modality may dispose of and/or correct the images or other evidence objects.
+With the PPS EXCEPTION - 1595 MANAGEMENT Option of the Scheduled Workflow Integration Profile, the Acquisition Modality Actor notifies the PPS Manager (and in turn the Image Manager and the Department System Scheduler/Order Filler) of the error so that these systems take appropriate action (See RAD TF-2: 4.7.4.1.3.1 and Figure 3.3.4-2 below). - IHE does not define how the modality may dispose of and/or correct the images or other evidence objects.
 Each implementation shall decide if it is useful to support the storage of the corrected images or other evidence objects, when clinically meaningful.
-However if they do, new Modality Procedure Step in Progress/Completed and Storage Commitment transactions shall be used.

-In this case, the PPS EXCEPTION MANAGEMENT option of the Scheduled Workflow Integration Profile provides further functionality.
-The Modality Actor notifies the PPS Manager (and in turn the Image Manager and the Department System Scheduler) of the reason for the discontinuation so that these systems may take the appropriate actions (see figure 3.3-10 below).
+However if they do, new Modality Procedure Step in Progress/Completed and Storage Commitment transactions shall be used. - In this case, the PPS EXCEPTION MANAGEMENT Option of the Scheduled Workflow Integration Profile provides further functionality.
+The Modality Actor notifies the PPS Manager (and in turn the Image Manager and the Department System Scheduler) of the reason for the discontinuation so that these systems may take the appropriate actions (see Figure 3.3.4-3 below).

-Department System Image Manager/ Acquisition Order Scheduler/ Order Modality / Image Archive Placer Filler Query Modality Worklist [RAD-5] Select (wrong) MWL Entry (SPS) Modality Procedure Step Modality Procedure Step In Progress [RAD-6] In Progress [RAD-6] Perform Acquisition Modality Images (for wrong MWL entry) Stored [RAD-8] Modality Presentation State Stored [RAD-9] Modality Procedure Step Modality Procedure Step Completed [RAD-7] Completed [RAD-7] Discontinue with Discontinue with wrong MWL entry wrong MWL entry selected selected Query Modality Worklist [RAD-5] Select (right) MWL Entry (SPS) Modality Procedure Step Modality Procedure Step In Progress [RAD-6] In Progress [RAD-6] Optional Recycling of Update instances acquired Modality Images (for right MWL entry) instances with Stored [RAD-8] wrong WL entry Modality selected.
-Presentation State Stored [RAD-9] Modality Procedure Step Modality Procedure Step Completed [RAD-7] Completed [RAD-7] Completed Completed

-Figure 3.3-9: Exception Management Workflow (Wrong Worklist Entry Selected)
+Figure 3.3.4-2: Exception Management Workflow (Wrong Worklist Entry Selected)